-Today we’ll keep riding parallel to the Pyrenees mountain range, in the wild Sierra of Cadí and will end up in La Seu d’Urgell, which is in a beautiful quiet valley between two rivers and known for the excellent cheeses which are produced here.
-Not a difficult ride, but is has one long climb at the begining, then once we reach the Segre Valley a long slight downhill to get our hotel.
+Today we’ll keep riding parallel to the Pyrenean mountain range, in the wild Sierra of Cadí and will end up in La Seu d’Urgell, which is in a beautiful quiet valley between two rivers and known for the excellent cheeses which are produced here.
+Not a difficult ride, but it has one long climb to begin, with a long, slight downhill once we reach the Segre Valley to get our hotel.

-Day Five - La Seul loop to Andorra
+Day Five - La Seu loop to Andorra

 Main Route: 70km